stevetkjan/IDN_Testing/README.md

-If you find this code or the testing cases useful for your research, please consider citing the following paper:
+If you find this code or the IDN testing cases useful for your research, please consider citing the following paper:

 ```
 @inproceedings{hanghu2021usenix,